 - Number of Children

 - Other personal information

 Step 4.
 Report your Income

 Declare the income you received in the year from all sources, both inside and outside Canada.

 Step 5.
 Find out which deductions, tax credits, and benefits you can claim.

 In order to get most of your tax refunds, you must know which benefits you can claim.
 It is all available on the CRA website, all you have to do is read and understand its content.
-But if you need help in knowing all those things, you can always hire a certified tax preparer.
+In doing so, you will also get to know if there are any tax-relief options available.
+But, again if you need help in knowing all those things, you can always hire a certified tax preparer.
 Meanwhile, here is the link for the tax benefits:

 Step 6: Send your return to the Canada Revenue Agency